zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

 "This is not unbelievable: those who wish for heavenly desires will not want human desires, or those who wish for heavenly desires will not want heavenly desires, where you do not want neither, are not used, do not want, do not desire, do not Pray, what is your seeing, which one do you have?" he (Magendia) asked.
 [Roman Pinyin version put this paragraph here]
      [Because of that, Magendiya said:] "If you don't want this kind of treasure: a woman who is wanted by the king of many people, What do you think about evil views, precepts and prohibitions, life, survival and death? "[Roman Pinyin Version]
-    72. [World Zun: "Ma Gendia!"]
+    72. [Blessed One: "Ma Gendia!"]
 "I said this" did not exist for him, and was held tightly after being selected by law, But after the person who saw in the views did not pick it up, when Jane left, she saw the silence within herself.
 "'I said this' does not exist for him": "'I said this', I said this; I said this; I said so much; I said it was in this range; I said this evil view: "The world is "Chang Heng's"... (omitted) or "After death, the Tathagata neither exists nor does not exist."
 "It does not exist for him", and it does not exist for me.
 "I said only in this range" does not exist for him Exists."
 "I said this" does not exist for him.
 ""Magendiya", the Blessed One called the Brahman by his name.
 "Blessed One", a respectful synonym... (abbreviated) Anri (pseudonym) who testified, that is, the Blessed One." is [World Blessed: "Magendiya!" "].